 A few words about train tables:

 If your child is nuts for trains, it can be helpful to know of a few strategically placed train tables throughout the East Bay so you can get your errands done.
-I know about good ones at Snippety Crickets (hair cuts), The Ark on Fourth (toys, beware), Rockridge Kids, and the El Cerrito Barnes and Noble.
+I used to know them all, the Snippety Crickets train table is pictured above whereas all my other faves have vanished.

 Please let me know of some other ones around town and we can build a cool mash-up map so we’re never away from the rails!!